How it all began

 Thomas, Jock, Dramatic VO, Reynard

 Neil works in broadcast media and events by day and in am-dram musicals by night and weekend.
 His extensive voice and accent range means he keeps getting given more and more roles to play.
-It feels like he plays everyone!
+Now he basically plays everyone.

 Drill Sergeant Hardman, Seiger